Skip to main content

 Target Aspar dartboard

-The Aspar is a firm board, which affects dart retention differently depending on throwing style.
+The Aspar runs notably firm, which affects dart retention differently depending on throwing style.
 Lighter throwers may experience more bounce-outs until the board breaks in.
-The board was used at the World Seniors Darts Championship at the Circus Tavern.
+The board was used at the World Seniors Darts Championship.

 Key Features: